 St Margaret's Welcomes you to Private Prayer

-It is my great pleasure to advise that the church is now open on Wednesday's and Sundays from 1pm to 3pm for private prayer.
+It is my great pleasure to advise that the church building is now open on Wednesday's and Sundays from 1.30pm to 3pm for private prayer.

 Everyone is very welcome to attend private prayer, from the young to the old.
 Family and household groups will be able to sit together.
 I hope you don’t mind me reminding you that the over 70s and those with certain medical conditions are more at risk, but it is your own personal choice if you would like to come along and we would be very happy to see you if you choose to do so.
 Anyone who is amongst those who are ‘shielded’ should follow the latest government advice.